Sweating out the Small Stuff: The Benefits of Infrared Sauna Therapy

 You love the relaxing feeling of steaming in a sauna, sweating out toxins, and just having a great excuse to get away from your cell phone and work emails for a few minutes.

-However, sometimes the excessive heat of a traditional sauna gets to be too much for you, and you often find you feel exhausted for the rest of the day, even after even a shorter session.
+However, sometimes the excessive heat of a traditional sauna gets to be too much for you, and you often find you feel exhausted for the rest of the day, even after a shorter session.

 You may also have concerns about dehydration, or even have medical limitations when it comes to using a traditional sauna.

-Infrared sauna is a perfect alternative—and many find they enjoy infrared therapy much more than the standard option.
+Infrared sauna is a perfect alternative—and many find they enjoy infrared therapy much more than the traditional option.
 As opposed to warming the air around you in order to heat up your body (as most saunas do), an infrared sauna warms your body directly.

 This means you’ll be able to enjoy the same, if not better, results of a standard sauna without having to feel like you’re baking yourself.